Substance Abuse and Addiction Treatment Resources in Monterey

 Monterey Drug & Alcohol Rehab, Detox & Treatment Resources

-Nestled along the southern shore of Monterey Bay on California’s central coast, Monterey blends beach town charm with a rich history that dates back to its days as the capital of Mexico’s Upper California region.
-Here, the mountains meet the sea and residents enjoy the pleasant year-round weather and plenty of outdoor recreational activities, including hiking and kayaking near the bay and exploring one of the country’s most dramatic coastlines.
+Nestled along the southern shore of Monterey Bay on California’s central coast, the city of Monterey blends beach town charm with a rich history that dates back to its days as the capital of Mexico’s Upper California region.
+Here, the mountains meet the sea and residents enjoy the pleasant weather year-round.
+Plenty of outdoor recreational activities are popular in this area, including hiking and kayaking near the bay to exploring one of the country’s most dramatic coastlines.
 It’s easy to see why local author John Steinbeck made Monterey County the setting for some of his most famous stories.

 Monterey’s natural beauty isn’t enough to shield it from the drug problem sweeping the nation.
-The stretch of sparsely populated coastline along the Monterey peninsula attracts smugglers who use small fishing boats to bring drugs into the country through the area.
+The stretch of sparsely populated coastline along the Monterey peninsula attracts smugglers who use small fishing boats to bring drugs into the country.
 Nearby San Francisco remains a distribution hub for cartels, making drugs plentiful in the region.
-In the first three months of 2016, more than 400 young adults sought emergency treatment for heroin overdoses, indicating an increase in heroin abuse.
-Many of these people turn to street drugs after developing a dependency on medication prescribed by doctors after an accident.
+In the first three months of 2016, more than 400 young adults sought emergency treatment for heroin overdoses, indicating an increase in heroin misuse.
+Unfortunately, many people turn to street drugs after developing a dependency on potent medications originally prescribed by doctors.

 You’re not alone in this struggle.